ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     place AND when links are processed, they end up pointing to the right thing.
 [x] Add reading time to the app; work on 270 words per minute and could the
     words (Str items) in a document.
+[x] Add pygments rendering and associated functions to handle it.
+The
+    advantage over hightlight.js is that it doesn't require JS to do the highlighting; it's done purely in HTML/CSS.
+[x] Add template overrides directories.  i.e. a list of directories that can
+    override what's in the theme.
+The idea is to have a shared theme for a site, but then the site can override specific templates as it sees fit without having to copy the theme.
+Could get messy?
+[x] Re-do the static dir options so that we can have multiple ones; separate
+    out the theme's static dir into a `theme-dir` option that will replace the `templates-dir` option.
+[x] Add debug flag to command line to allow controlling how much printing is
+    done.

 I really like the idea of using the top level values as Initial caps, and functions as lowercased.